Syncretism (linguistics): Forms of syncretism

 Stump's next form of syncretism is bidirectional.
 This is similar to unidirectional, but differs in that in some cases the mapping is from one direction, and in other cases the mapping is from the other direction.
 This is exemplified in Russian in Genitive Singular and Nominative Plural forms.
-In some cases it is realized as G.Sg -> N.Pl and in other cases it is realized as N.Pl -> G.Sg.
+In some cases, it is realized as G.Sg → N.Pl and in other cases, it is realized as N.Pl → G.Sg.

 Unstipulated syncretism occurs when syncretism occurs in a direction that is not quite so obvious, but the syncretized forms are connected by a natural class of feature.
 An example of this is the syncretism among German genitive and dative, masculine and neutral, nominal elements, where the only forms not syncretized in this paradigm are feminine, so the natural class is [-fem].
+This is shown in the chart below.

+Another example of this is the syncretism among Japanese r-stem, s-stem and vowel-stem, and passive, causative, non-past, -ba conditional and potential, verbal elements, where the only forms not syncretized in this paradigm are causative, so the natural class is [-caus].
 This is shown in the chart below.

 The final category in Stump's four type syncretism model is that of symmetrical syncretism.
 This category has the least defined boundaries, and is defined more as the syncretism that occurs when there is no directional syncretism and no evident natural class.

 Dieter Wunderlich, in Explorations in Nominal Inflection argues against Stump's four-type syncretism model, asking "Is There Any Need for the Concept of Directional Syncretism?"
 Wunderlich proposes that all instances of supposed directional syncretism, be it uni-or bi-directional, are in actuality cases of unstipulated or symmetrical syncretism.